KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-3-image-forms/chromebook-instructions.md

 1. For your `src` attribute, you will point to a pre-selected image.
 Use the following link inside the quotation marks `https://farm5.staticflickr.com/4148/4997067533_91d1c9d281_z.jpg`.

-   {% hint style='tip' %}Ask a mentor for help you want a different cocktail image.
+   {% hint style='tip' %}Ask a mentor for help if you want a different cocktail image.
 {% endhint %}

 1. Continue the worksheet starting from [Create form groups](#forms).